apazorin/cryptocurrency-portfolio/README.md

-## cryptocurrency-portfolio
+# Cryptocurrency portfolio
-This app allows to manage easly all your coins and create different portfolios with portfolio lines.
+This web app allows to manage easly all your coins and create different portfolios with portfolio lines.

-# Technology
+## Technology
 Created by Angular and json-server data base server.